pulumi/docs/pulumi-hugo/themes/default/content/blog/deploy-a-function-app-with-keda/index.md

 ---
-title: "Deploy a Function App on Kubernetes with KEDA"
+title: "Azure Functions on Kubernetes with KEDA"
 h1: "Deploy a Function App with KEDA (Kubernetes-based Event-Driven Autoscaling)"
 authors: ["mikhail-shilkov"]
 tags: ["Azure", "Kubernetes", "Serverless"]
 meta_image: "meta.png"
-meta_desc: "Hosting Azure Functions in Kubernetes: How It Works and the Simplest Way to Get Started"
+meta_desc: "Hosting Azure Functions in Kubernetes with KEDA: How It Works and the Simplest Way to Get Started"
 date: "2019-10-10"
 ---